How to Pick the Perfect Business Name

 - Are the domain and social handles available?

-- Does it resonate emotionally with your audience?
+- Does it emotionally connect with your audience?

-Origin Insight: The name “Google” is a play on “googol,” a mathematical term for 10¹⁰⁰—reflecting the company’s mission to organize vast amounts of information.
-It’s quirky, memorable, and scalable across products.
+Origin Insight: The name “Google” is a play on “googol,” a mathematical term for 10¹⁰⁰ — perfectly reflecting the company’s mission to organize vast amounts of information online.
+It’s quirky, memorable, and instantly recognizable across products.

 Amazon

-Origin Insight: Jeff Bezos chose “Amazon” for its alphabetical advantage and its association with the world’s largest river—symbolizing scale and ambition.
-The name evokes exploration and abundance.
+Origin Insight: Jeff Bezos chose “Amazon” for its alphabetical advantage and its association with the world’s largest river — symbolizing reach and growth.

 Webrowze

-Origin Insight: A blend of “web” and “browse,” Webrowze evokes movement, curiosity, and digital fluency.
+Origin Insight: A blend of “web” and “browse”, symbolizing movement, curiosity, and digital fluency.
 It reflects the brand’s mission to empower clients to navigate the web with clarity and strategy.

 Legal and Digital Considerations